 Cross-lingual sentiment analysis involves analyzing sentiments expressed in texts in different languages and is useful for applications such as opinion mining and social media monitoring.
 One common technique for cross-lingual sentiment analysis is to use machine translation to translate texts into a common language and then analyze sentiment in that language.

 Another approach is to use cross-lingual word embeddings to encode words of different languages in the same vector space and then use these embeddings to perform sentiment analysis.
-For instance, a model trained on English texts can be used to analyze sentiment in french or German texts.
+For instance, a model trained on English texts can be used to analyze sentiment in French or German texts.

 Moreover, parallel corpora are often used in cross-lingual sentiment analysis to train a model that can detect sentiment in multiple languages.
 This technique involves building a dataset consisting of texts in multiple languages that are translated into a common language and then labeled with their corresponding sentiments.